paulogdm/ruby-trial/README.md

 ## Installing gems

 Before testing locally or deploying on Vercel or Render.com, you must install the needed gems.
 Remove `Gemfile.lock` to create a pristine environment.
-Then run `bundle install'` in both the top level (Render.com) and `api` (Vercel) folders to create a `Gemfile.lock` for both hosting environments.
+Then run `bundle install` in both the top level (Render.com) and `api` (Vercel) folders to create a `Gemfile.lock` for both hosting environments.

 ```bash
 $ rm Gemfile.lock